The Glory Years or Glory Days or something else

 At one point on the trail, Outfitter Darl Allred had to very carefully maneuver his packhorses through a swamp filled with downed trees everywhere.
 I had called the Forest Service office before the trip and was assured we wouldn't have any significant problems getting to Spangle Lakes.

 Luckily, he was an expert horseman, and the animals had seen this rodeo before.
-They seemed comfortable jumping over the slippery, submerged logs, with Darl leading the way.
-By the time he had guided his horses through the water and had mud splashed on him, we were all glad he had brought an extra pair of clothes for the interview.
+They seemed surprisingly comfortable jumping over the slippery, submerged logs, with Darl leading them through the bog one at a time.
+After an hour of hard work, Darl's pants and shirt were soaked and dripping with mud.
+We were glad he had brought an extra pair of clothes for the interview.

 Afterwards, he commented to me that, for most people with horses, this is the spot where they would have turned around, fearful of a horse breaking a leg.
 "Every year here in the Sawtooths there's a horse or two that goes down, For most people, the trip would have been over right here, at this bog."